 One of the statements I hear most often when talking with others about keeping a well-stocked pantry is, “I don’t have the money to buy groceries and stock a pantry too.”
 While I certainly agree that this is true for some, for most it is not.

 Let’s see if we can find some funds in the budget for those in the ‘it is not’ category …

 What could you add to your pantry by using the money, or even a portion of it, that you use to eat out with each month?
 This includes meals, lunches, money you spend in the vending machine at work, breakfast you pick up on the way to work, lattes, etc.

 Add up the amount … go ahead … I’ll wait …

 I am a firm believer in keeping and maintaining a well-stocked pantry.
 I share my reasons HERE!
 I also believe that a well-stocked pantry encompasses so much more than just food.
 You can read what I consider my pantry HERE!

 She looketh well to the ways of her household … Proverbs 31:27

 Thank you for using my Amazon affiliate link when placing your Amazon orders.
 I earn a small percentage that doesn't increase what you pay and it helps me keep my pantry well-stocked!

-Disclaimer: Some of the links in this post are affiliate links.
+Disclaimer: Some of the links in this post may be affiliate links.
 This means that if you click on the link and place an order, etc I earn a small fee at no increased cost to you.
 Thank you for your support through these means.